bcipolli/bcipolli.github.io/government.md

 </p>

 <p>
-  I volunteer for Code for America's <a href="http://www.opensandiego.org/">San Diego Brigade</a>.
-I am the project lead for two projects; one on campaign funding disclosure and one on city-wide  notifications from <a href="http://www.sandiego.gov/development-services/">Development Services</a>.
+  In 2016, I volunteered for Code for America's <a href="http://www.opensandiego.org/">San Diego Brigade</a>.
+I was the project lead for two projects; one on
+  <a href="http://www.opendisclosure.io/">campaign funding disclosure</a>
+  and one on city-wide notifications from <a href="http://www.sandiego.gov/development-services/">Development Services</a>.
 </p>

 <a name="opendisclosure"></a>